filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 ```

 3. If during this procedure, you ended up changing the `multiaddr` of your `markets`
-process to a different host and/or port, you must update miner's `multiaddr` on-chain.
+process to a different host and/or port, you must update storage provider's `multiaddr` on-chain.
 Otherwise, clients wishing to make deals with you will no longer be able to connect to
 your node.